 Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
-Credit risk arises from cash and restricted cash held with banks and financial institutions.
-The maximum exposure to credit risk is equal to the carrying value of the financial assets.
-The Company considers credit risk with respect to its cash and restricted cash to be immaterial as cash is held through large Canadian financial institutions.
+Credit risk arises from cash and cash equivalents, and restricted cash held with banks and financial institutions.
+The maximum exposure to credit risk is equal to the carrying value of these financial assets.
+The Company considers credit risk with respect to its cash and cash equivalents, and restricted cash to be immaterial as all of these instruments are held in large Canadian financial institutions.